top of page

 DID YOU KNOW?

-The canine neck contains very delicate structures including the thyroid gland, mandibular gland, trachea, oesophagus, lymph nodes, veins, arteries and nerves.
-Contrary to popular belief, their skin is actually quite significantly thinner than our own.
-We need to consider very carefully the equipment we use and how we use it because it will impact our dogs both physically and emotionally.
+The canine neck contains very delicate structures, including the thyroid gland, mandibular gland, trachea, oesophagus, lymph nodes, veins, arteries and nerves.
+Contrary to popular belief, their skin is significantly thinner than our own, so we need to carefully consider the equipment we use and how we use it, because it will impact our dogs both physically and emotionally.

 Image with kind permission from Dog Games Shop